jmdevita/pebl-esp32/docs/INSTALLATION_GUIDE.md

 # ESP32 Installation Guide

-Complete guide for installing the Slack Reactions client on your LilyGo T5 ESP32.
+Complete step-by-step guide for installing the Slack Reactions client on your LilyGo T5 ESP32.

+**Quick overview:** For a high-level summary, see [README.md](../README.md#quick-start)

 ## Prerequisites

 1. **Hardware**
-   - LilyGo T5 V2.3.1 (or compatible)
+   - LilyGo T5 V2.3.1 (or compatible) - See [supported devices](../README.md#supported-devices)
    - USB-C cable (data capable, not charge-only)

 2. **Software**